pcraster/pcraster/documentation/modflow/ghb.rst

    is the name of a spatial, scalar PCRaster map containing the head values;

 conductance [:math:`L^2T^-1`]
-   is the name of a spatial, scalar PCRaster map containing the conductance values;
+   is the name of a spatial, scalar PCRaster map containing the conductance values.
+A general head boundary is considered if the conductance value in a cell is larger than zero;

 LAYER [:math:`-`]
    is the layer number the map values will be assigned to.